imagej/imagej.github.io/_pages/plugins/skeletonize3d.md

 General Description
 -------------------

 Skeletonize3D is a Fiji and ImageJ plugin that performs the {% include wikipedia title='Topological skeleton' text='skeletonization'%} of 2D and 3D binary images (8-bit images).
-In Fiji, you can find it under {% include bc content='Plugins | Skeleton | Skeletonize (2D/3D)'%}.
+In Fiji, you can find it under {% include bc path='Plugins | Skeleton | Skeletonize (2D/3D)'%}.
 If you need to analyze a 2D/3D skeleton image, you may be interested on having a look at [AnalyzeSkeleton](/plugins/analyze-skeleton).

 Video tutorial
 --------------